Dangerous Instagram? Iraqi LGBTQ+ community loses safe space – DW – 05/04/2024

 Over the past year, two other Iraqis who were well known on social media — a transgender person known as Simsim and Noor Alsaffar, who posted videos of himself in women's clothing — were also murdered.

-As Kado argues, all this should be seen as connected.
-"History shows us that when one group is targeted, then another vulnerable group is bound to be next," he concluded.
+"History shows us that when one group is targeted, then another vulnerable group is bound to be next," said Kado.
 "Once you allow perpetrators [of human rights abuses] to take a step without accountability, they will take more steps.
 At some point it will be too late to stop them."

 Edited by: Cristina Burack